bNesisDeveloper/bNesis/Docs/examples.md

 **bNesis SDK** examples for Web applications:

-In this case, we also provide bNesis Server for placement on your site:
+*   In this case, we also provide bNesis Server for placement on your site.

 *   [bNesis Server](/Documentation/About)